camille-readbean/tp/docs/UserGuide.md

 #### Scheduling an appointment for clients

-Observe that Natasha (index 5) have no appointments.
+Observe that Natasha (index 5) has no appointments.
 We will schedule an appointment.
 Make **sure to set the date after today**.

 ```